“I have been very happy with the way the school have helped my child to settle.”

 Infants walk with porents to the infants' playground where they wait together until the whistle is blown at 8.50am.
 At this point, parents leave the playground so that the children can line up independently in their classes and be taken in by the teachers.
 We ask that parents say goodbyes and give kisses before the whistle so that the children can line up independently.

-Juniors walk independently to the junior playground where they can play until the Class 8 doors are opened.
+Key Stage 2 children walk independently to the KS2 playground where they can play until the classroom doors are opened.
 The children then walk into school, organise their belongings and go into class.
-Once in class, the junior children are expected to settle down to their morning activities by 8.55am.
+Once in class, the KS2 children are expected to settle down to their morning activities by 8.55am.

 Time Out children are walked over by the club staff and a member of Balshaw Lane staff signs the children in.